 The Charlie Watkins Foundation supports a variety of charities who are actively trying to help young people who are struggling with their mental health by providing funding and help.

-In the last year alone, we have funded a school navigator role with the Youth Enquiry Service (YES) which has helped a huge number of students.
+From the beginning of 2022, we have been funding a second school navigator role with the Youth Enquiry Service (YES), which will help a huge number of students.
 We have also funded a set of transition guides for vulnerable young people making the move to university with the Charlie Waller Trust; and funded an assessment tool with Student Minds to recognise and reward universities seeking to gain the Charter Award Scheme accreditation as defined by Student Minds’ University Mental Health Charter.

 How we can work together